 - Rake up excess grass clippings which can make a home for pests and harbor disease.
 The same goes for fallen leaves.

-- Another very important aspect of yellow lawn care is to water deeply, but infrequently, in the morning when leaf blades will have time to dry.
+- Water deeply, but infrequently, in the morning when leaf blades will have time to dry.

 - Fertilize as recommended and watch for weed competitors which can suck resources from the lawn.